GitCodeSM/GitCodeSM/README.md

 - 👋 Hi, I’m @GitCodeSM
-- 👀 I’m interested in Back-end and Front-End Web development and app development using Python, Django, Flask
+- 👀 I’m interested in Python and Django/Flask based back-end and front-End web development and app development.
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on Python based projects
 - 📫 How to reach me